Apteco/py-apteco/docs/source/getting_started.rst

     >>> sweden.count()
     25207

-You can specific multiple values using any *Iterable*:
+You can specify multiple values using any *iterable*:

 .. code-block:: python